ministetris/mini-tetris/README.md

 # Mini's Tetris

-Welcome to **Mini's Tetris**, a cute and fantasy-style Tetris game made with HTML, CSS, and JavaScript.
+A cute and fantasy-style Tetris game made with HTML, CSS, and JavaScript.

 ## Features